w3c/wai-statements/index.md

 {% include excol.html type="middle" %}
 * The options for the conformance status are:
 * * Fully conformant: The website or mobile app fully meets the standard/guideline without any exeptions (or by using accessible alternatives as described in the Standard/guideline).
-* * Partially conformant: A specific functionality of the website or mobile app is non-conformant with the standard/guideline.
+* * Partially conformant: A specific functionality of the website or mobile app is non-conformant with the standard/guideline and there is not an accessible alternative provided.
-* * Non conformant: The majority of the website or mobile app is non-conformant with the standard/guideline.
+* * Non conformant: The website or mobile app is non-conformant with the standard/guideline.
 * * No assessment available: The website or mobile app has not been evaluated against the standard/guideline or the evaluation result is not available.
 * <strong>Format:</strong> [Fully conformant/Partially conformant/Non conformance/No assessment available]
 * <textarea rows="1" cols="30">Selectbox</textarea><button type="button">Add to my Accessibility Statement</button>